ThisWeekGhana.com becomes the D-O-T

 Peter Beaumont of the Guardian, UK, a fairly liberal paper, wrote “The reality is that the prize appears to have been awarded to Barack Obama for what he is not.
 For not being George W Bush.
 Or rather being less like the last president. “

-He went on to say that “The question now is whether having being anointed perhaps too early by the committee, a Nobel Prize earned so cheaply and at so little cost will help him in his efforts on the international stage or rather be an albatross around his neck.
+Then he said, “The question now is whether having been anointed perhaps too early by the committee, a Nobel Prize earned so cheaply and at so little cost will help him in his efforts on the international stage or rather be an albatross around his neck.
 Something against which all his future efforts will be judged – and perhaps found wanting.”

 In granting the prize, the Nobel Committee said it chose Obama "for his extraordinary efforts to strengthen international diplomacy and cooperation between peoples" and for creating "a new international climate".